Tuanp703/Donations/docs/design_pattern_decisions.md

 My design allows for the contract to operate autonomously and in a decentralized fashion.
 With exception of the emergency circuit breaker, the contract will handle beneficiary selection, donation collection, and payments to contract owner and beneficiary.
 I also implemented a self-destruct call which allows the contract to be terminated.
 This self-destruct is only accessible to the contract owner.

 ## Security Analysis
-I submitted the Donations contract for a scan at [SmartCheck] (https://tool.smartdec.net/scan/3339817f44684fa1bb82aa92e9805445).
+I submitted the Donations contract for a scan at [SmartCheck](https://tool.smartdec.net/scan/3339817f44684fa1bb82aa92e9805445).
 SmartCheck perfomed a static analysis for any possible vulnerabilities and other code issues that I may have missed.
 More information on SmartCheck can be found at https://github.com/smartdec/smartcheck

 ![SmartCheck](/docs/img/SmartCheck.PNG)